Beastdzns/PrivyLex/client/README.md

 This frontend application is built around a core workflow for handling sensitive legal data:

 * **Secure Image/Document Upload**: Users can easily upload images (e.g., scanned legal documents, photos of contracts) or other supported document formats through a dedicated interface.
+* **Personal Document Vault**: A secure, encrypted vault is provided within the application to **store personal legal documents**.
+This ensures that your sensitive files are safely kept and accessible only to you, complementing the privacy features during AI processing.
 * **Granular Access Control**:
     * **Data Protection**: After uploading, users are empowered to **protect** their uploaded data.
 This involves linking the document to iExec's Data Protector mechanism, ensuring that the data remains confidential even when processed by the AI model.
     * **AI Access Management**: Users maintain full control over when and how their uploaded documents are accessed by the AI.
 They can explicitly **grant or revoke access** to the AI model for specific tasks, ensuring privacy and compliance.